lfaucheux/PyLUCCBA/README.md

 ### A note on the compensatory rate

 We may wonder under which discount rate the annualization approach would lead to the same carbon profitability (CP) over the project horizon.
-To do so, we have to use another object that is defined in `PyLUCCBA` -- aliased by `cc`--, namely `CBAParametersEndogenizer`.
+To do so, we have to use another object that is defined in `PyLUCCBA` – aliased by `cc`–, namely `CBAParametersEndogenizer`.
 Let's continue our example and instantiate it:

     >>> endogenizer = cc.CBAParametersEndogenizer(CBACalculator_instance = cba)